Narayana-Royal/House_Price_Prediction/README.md

 **4. Explanation along with the Code**:

+*Data import and cleaning(by dropping features and null values)*
-> Importing the necessary libraries to perform dataset operations which are numpy,pandas,matplotlib,seaborn
+> Importing the necessary libraries to perform dataset operations which are pandas,matplotlib,seaborn

-> Reading the data of both train.csv and test.csv files using PANDAS READ method
+> Reading the data using PANDAS READ method.

-> checking the general information of data by using methods called INFO(),DESCRIBE()

-> Dropping the unnecessary column by DROP method
+> Dropping the unnecessary columns("availability","area_type","society","balcony") by DROP method.

+> Checked the null value counts and dropped these because they are less in number.

+*Feature Engineering*
+> Changed categorical "size" feature to numerical by split method.

+> In feature "total_sqft" we separate values which are in range (for example: 2100-2500) with normal floating values.

+> Taking average in "total_sqft" feature where the feature values which are in certain range.

+> Grouping the feature "location" with freq. count of each value in location feature in order to reduce the dimensionality of this feature.

-> Changing categorical values of each column to numerical by MAPping function
+> Changing the feature "location" values of count less than 10 to "Other"

-> Filling the missing values by using MODE statistical operation(which is efficient one !)

-> Changing all column datatypes to int using ASTYPE() method

-> Visualising the cleaned data by using seaborn library and plotting the graphs (i.e BARPLOT) and extracting the insight (as in our dataset it shows PRODUCT_CATEGORY1 has high number of purchases.
-This can be seen by using graphs)
+*Detecting the Outliers & Removing it*
+> Based on Domain Knowledge, removing the type of house

 > Scaling the features into train and test.
 Approach used here is that the rows(null values of target column)  are splitted into test data.